aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - **Fullnodes** are clients that ensure data are stored up-to-date on the network.
 They replicate blockchain state and transactions from other fullnodes and validator nodes.

+### Fungible Asset

+- A **fungible asset** is an asset, such as a currency, share, in-game resource, etc., that can be interchanged with another identical asset without any loss in its value.
+For example, APT is fungible because you can exchange one APT for another.
+- Follow the [Digital Asset Standards](../standards/index.md#digital-asset-standards) to create fungible assets on the blockchain, including tokens and coins.

+### Fungible Unit

+- A **fungible unit** is an individual unit of a fungible asset.
+These units are identical and can be interchanged without any loss in value.
+For example, each Octa (the smallest unit of APT) is a fungible unit.

 ## G

 ### Gas